Saskatoon landlord wants downtown sidewalk snow cleared by one contractor - Saskatoon | Globalnews.ca

 Council unanimously voted for city administration to consult Downtown Saskatoon on the concept.

 “We end up with a hodge podge of clear and not clear sidewalks through the city downtown core.
-The downtown business is struggling against urban malls and so on, so I just thought there would be some synergy to coordinate the core,” said Achs.
+The downtown business is struggling against urban malls and so on, so I just thought there would be some synergy to coordinate the core,” Achs said.

 READ MORE: 2 major weather radars in Saskatchewan out of operation